 If you’re working from home ensure that you have connection.
 Not on email or messenger.
 Have a conversation with another human being.
 Schedule at least one phone or video conference call with a colleague, friend or client each day.
 Talking to the dog/cat/guinea pig doesn’t count here.
 You need a two-way conversation.

-I’m also running a free webinar on being happy and productive when working from home on Thursday 26 March at 12.30.
+And then watch this free webinar on being happy and productive when working from home.
 Here’s your link to sign up.

 And if you’d like to connect, please drop me a line at email@example.com and we can book a time for a chat.